TAHOE RIM TRAIL Endurance Runs FAQs

 Q – I don’t remember if I purchased a shuttle bus ticket?
 How can I find out?

-A – Most shuttle bus tickets were purchased at the time of your online registration.
-Your confirmation from UltraSignup.com will show whether or not you made that purchase.
+A – The shuttle bus tickets were not available on our UltraSignup.com registration for 2014.
+You need to purchase one from our Store.
 You will also receive a “bus ticket” when you check in at the Nevada Legislative Grounds on Friday.

 Q – I checked my confirmation for a shuttle bus ticket and apparently I didn’t purchase one.
 Can I still buy one?